yarka-guru/connection_app/README.md

 # AWS Environment Selector and Command Executor

 This Node.js application allows you to select an AWS environment and execute various AWS commands within that environment.
-The environments are read from your AWS configuration file, and the application uses the `aws-vault` tool to securely manage your AWS credentials.
+The environments are read from your AWS configuration file, and the application uses the `aws-vault` tool to manage your AWS credentials securely.

 ## Prerequisites